htutwaiphyoe/react-query/base-infinite-swapi/README.md

-loadMore is a function to load next data (fetchNextPage) hasMore is a boolen to check whether there are more data to be loaded (hasNextPage)
+loadMore is a function to load next data (fetchNextPage) hasMore is a boolen to check whether there are more data to be loaded (hasNextPage) loader is a component which renders when next page is fetching under the data

 bi-directional is useful when starting in the middle. for that useInfiniteQuery has fetchPreviousPage and getPreviousPageParam which works the same as next